retrixe/decaffeinater/README.md

 # decaffeinater
 This thing is for people who just spend way too much time gaming when they should be utilizing time for more productive purposes.
 This app fixes that.
-Essentially, select the time, select the app, and use the app until decaffeinater automatically kills it, lol.
-Kinda hardcore but hehe.
-Built with React and Electron, for those who want to know.
+Essentially, select the time, select the app, and use the app until decaffeinater automatically kills it.
+Kinda hardcore.
+Built with React and Electron :D

-## Installation
-### Windows, macOS, and two-thirds on the Linux section is a stub.
-Concrete instructions for Windows on the way.
+## Installation (quick copy-and-paste job, for more clarity, open an issue in the issue section :3 )
 ### Windows
-[Click here](https://github.com/ibujs/decaffeinater/releases) to go to the releases page, and download the .exe file from there and install it.
+[Click here](https://github.com/ibujs/decaffeinater/releases) to go to the releases page, and download the .exe file for the latest stable release from there and install it.

-### macOS
+### macOS (stub due to unavoidable compilation errors)
 Refer to compiling binaries.

 ### Linux
 #### Using apt on Debian, Ubuntu, and their devriatives.
-[Click here](https://github.com/ibujs/decaffeinater/releases) to go to the releases page, and download the .deb file from there and install it.
+[Click here](https://github.com/ibujs/decaffeinater/releases) to go to the releases page, and download the .deb file for the latest stable release from there and install it.
 #### Using rpm.
-Refer to compiling binaries.
+[Click here](https://github.com/ibujs/decaffeinater/releases) to go to the releases page, and download the .rpm file for the latest stable release from there and install it.
 #### Using a binary.
-Refer to compiling binaries.
+[Click here](https://github.com/ibujs/decaffeinater/releases) to go to the releases page, and download the .tar.gz file for the latest stable release from there and install it.

 ## Compiling binaries
 To compile binaries, you require a development environment (refer to Setting up a development environment) after which you can run the following commands to compile an executable, which you will find in a dist folder.